Yorktown campaign: Disposition of the allies

 The local militia that supported the siege were dismissed from service.
 Some of the American Continental forces were returned to the New York City region, where Washington continued to stand against the British presence until the end of the war; others were sent south to assist in General Greene's efforts in the Carolinas.
 Issues of pay and condition were an ongoing problem until the war ended, but Washington fought no more battles.

 The French forces that came with de Grasse were reembarked, and he sailed for the West Indies, with the fleet of de Barras, in early November.
 After recapturing a number of British-held targets there, de Grasse was preparing to join with the Spanish for an assault on Jamaica when Admiral Rodney defeated him in the April 1782 Battle of the Saintes, capturing him and his flagship.
 The forces of General Rochambeau wintered in Virginia, and marched back to Rhode Island the next summer.

 Disposition of the slaves

 During the Yorktown campaign, numerous enslaved African-Americans had fled from their enslavers towards British lines in hope of freedom.
 On October 25, Washington issued an order which stipulated that all fugitive slaves who had joined the British were to be rounded up by the Continental Army and placed under the supervision of armed guards in fortified positions on both sides of the York River.
 There, they were to remain until "arrangements could be made to return them to their enslavers."
-Historian Gregory J. W. Urwin describes Washington's action as "[converting] his faithful Continentals—the men credited with winning American independence—into an army of slave catchers."
+The American historian Gregory J. W. Urwin describes Washington's action as "[converting] his faithful Continentals—the men credited with winning American independence—into an army of slave catchers."